dakhama-mehdi/AD-Just-in-Time-Management/README.md

 ## Description

-**FIM Identity Manager** is a free identity management tool designed to manage Privileged Access Management (PAM) on Active Directory.
+**AD JIT Management** is a free identity management tool designed to manage Privileged Access Management (PAM) on Active Directory.
 This tool allows you to add users to groups following the Just-In-Time (JIT) principle, ensuring time-limited access to sensitive resources.

 ## Features